Welcome to MacroInvent

 I won the NASA Design Competition for Shackelton Crater Exploration

 In September of 2024, NASA put out a pair of competitions called Find Me on the Moon.
 The first competition was to design a low-technology navigation aid that would not use electricity.
 There were to be ten prizes for that one, with the highest being $10,000.
 The second competition was to design a system that could enter Shackelton Crater on the moon's south pole and return samples, which had three prizes and a grand prize of $20,000.
 I won the grand prize for Shackelton exploration and got an honorable mention prize for the navigation competition.
+Here are the results.
+There are a lot of amazing designs from a lot of very clever and talented people.
+I'm honored to be included with them.

 I'll be posting more about this once the competition results are formally published.
 My design was a group of small modular rovers that could be connected in land trains.
 It also has points for mounting any stabilization equipment needed to make it down the long, dark slopes into a permanently dark crater.
 These points can also carry, power, and communicate with tools and instrumentation along the land train.
 Polar land trains were used successfully in the 1960's to build US military installations in the Arctic.